 One of the main advantages of opting for Microsoft Flight Simulator X (no matter what the version) is its wonderful aesthetics.
 The scenery is incredibly detailed and borders on the photorealistic; the aircraft are all immensely detailed as well and as accurate as any other flight simulator in existence.
 The level of detail involved in the graphics will present a problem for most machines however, even the fastest of gaming rigs.
 Everything is so detailed that you may very well experience slow-downs in framerate unless you turn most graphics options down to the bare minimum.
 You may be fine flying over countryside but when you hit the remarkably detailed cities such as Seattle, your computer may begin to struggle.

-The only downside to Microsoft Flight Simulator X is that it won't appeal to those with slower machines, or indeed gamers looking for a bit of combat action (you'd be better off playing pilot warfare games instead of strict simulations in this case).
+The only downside to Microsoft Flight Simulator X is that it won't appeal to those with slower machines, or indeed gamers looking for a bit of combat action (you'd be better off playing arcade style pilot games instead of strict simulations in this case).
 For those with serious gaming PCs and the thirst for realistic flying however, this game is a dream come true.